zake7749/DeepToxic/Readme.md

 # DeepToxic

-This is part of top 24th solution for the [toxic comment classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/).
+This is part of 24th solution for the [toxic comment classification challenge](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/).
 For easy reading, I only uploaded what I used in the final stage, and did not attach any experimental or deprecated codes.

 ## Dataset and External pretrained embeddings